Hawaii Leadership Residency

 Opportunities

-Our main program is a 3-month leadership residency for young adults (18-24 y/o).
+Our main program is a ~3 month (10-12 weeks) leadership residency for young adults ages 18-24.
 See our landing page to learn more and apply here.
 HLR exists to activate young leaders by engaging them in immersive discipleship, hands-on service, and intentional community on the island of Kaua’i.
 Through work on our farm and small businesses, service at kids camps, adventures in God’s creation, and daily life modeled after Acts 2:42–46, residents grow in a Christ-centered community where Jesus is the center of everything they do.

-This program costs $3,950 in tuition fees per session, which is all-inclusive: 3 months lodging on the North Shore, 3 meals a day, 90+ hours of teachings, cars and gas for scheduled events, etc. We keep the cost of the program lower than its value through the generosity of partners and the sales of our farm-to-table products.
+This program costs $3,950 in tuition fees per session, which is all-inclusive: 3 months lodging on the North Shore, 3 meals a day and snacks, 90+ hours of teachings, cars and gas for scheduled events, surfboards and recreational activities, and more.
+We keep the cost significantly lower than its value through the generosity of partners and the sales of our farm-to-market products.

-The Staff Alaka’i Residency is a volunteer program, a missionary role.
-Staff Alaka’i spend one full year (3 sessions) as a leader activating younger leaders and pouring into the mission of HLR.
-This program is intended for those ready to lead with our staff: a step up and beyond our main residency.
-Its an incredible opportunity for those who want a taste of vocational ministry and thrive in a dynamic setting— one moment you may be leading residents in Bible study and worship, the next your hands are in the dirt farming, the next you’re baking sourdough bread, and the next you’re diving into the logistics of a nonprofit… Here, there’s never a dull moment and plenty of opportunity to grow in God’s calling over your life.
+This role is an incredible opportunity for those who want a taste of vocational ministry and thrive in a dynamic setting— one moment you’re leading residents in Bible study and worship, the next your hands are in the dirt farming, the next you’re baking sourdough bread, and the next you’re diving into the logistics of a nonprofit… Here, there’s never a dull moment and plenty of opportunity to grow in God’s calling over your life.

 Service Site Supervisor: overseeing functions of farm, production, markets, and kids house